smsdigital/styleguide-tokens/README.md

 This is an official repository by the CoE-WebDev.

-Add this package to your app and use all the provided values for your application.
+Add this package to your project and use all the provided values for your UI.

 The values in this repository/package will be continously updated in accordance to the official SMS Digital styleguide.

-If your project is already using this package, make sure you stay up to date to new releases/patches.
+Make sure you stay up to date with new releases/patches.

 ## Usage:
 ---